-Further information on the requirements for starting school-based vocational training in Germany is available under „Do I qualify for a vocational training in Germany?“.
+Further information on the requirements for starting school-based vocational training in Germany is available in the "Do I qualify for a vocational training in Germany?" section.

 Dual vocational degrees

 A dual vocational degree (ausbildungsintegriertes duales Studium) is a special form of degree programme.
-It integrates studies at a higher education institution such as a university or berufsakademie and on-the-job training at a company.
+It combines studies at a higher education institution such as a university or Berufsakademie with on-the-job training at a company.
 This means that you will obtain both a degree and a recognised professional qualification.
 This kind of integrated dual degree course is particularly common in the areas of business and engineering (e.g. business studies, mechanical engineering or IT).

 In contrast to regular university degree programmes, dual vocational degrees do not primarily focus on academic studies.
 In addition to the theory that is taught at a higher education institution or Berufsakademie, students also undergo on-the-job training at a company.
 This provides them with the necessary work experience that opens up excellent career opportunities.
 Moreover, students receive a salary like any other trainee during the time they work for their company.

-Dual vocational degree programmes usually last between three and five years.
+Dual vocational degree programmes usually take three to five years to complete.
 In most cases, the vocational part is limited to two years to make sure that there is enough time for the academic part.
 You can only participate in this kind of degree course if you have the required entrance qualification for German universities.
 The first step is to apply at a company that will be responsible for your practical training.
-Then you enrol for a degree course at the university your company cooperates with.
+After that, you enrol in a degree course at the university your company cooperates with.

-A list of dual vocational degree courses including companies that offer traineeships is available on the portal “Ausbildung Plus”.
-Please make sure to apply early, as the degree courses offered tend to be very popular.
+A list of dual vocational degree courses including companies that offer traineeships is available on the "Ausbildung Plus" portal.
+Please make sure to apply in good time, as the offered degree courses tend to be very popular.